 Terminology

-Relevant terminology used in the guidelines is defined in Appendix B of this document with the intention that these definitions will be adopted by the community and used consistently across it.
+Relevant terminology used in the Guidelines is defined in Appendix B of this document with the intention that these definitions will be adopted by the community and used consistently across it.

 Format of IDN Tables

 A registry will publish one or several lists of Unicode code points that are permitted for registration and will not accept the registration of any name containing an unlisted code point.
 Each such list will indicate the script or language(s) it is intended to support.
-If registry policy treats any code point in a list as a variant of any other code point, the nature of that variance and the policies attached to it will be clearly articulated.
+If registry policy treats any code point in a list as a variant of any other code point, the variant rules and the policies attached to it will be clearly articulated.

-Label generation rules must be placed in the IANA Repository for IDN Practices.
-Further, (a) Except as applicable in 7(b) below, Registries must use Label Generation Ruleset (RFC 7940) format to represent their label generation rules (LGR); (b) Registries with existing legacy IDN tables already present within the IANA Repository for IDN Practices at the time these guidelines are published, are encouraged to transition to the LGR format; (c) The LGR must include the complete repertoire of code points, any variants and any applicable whole-label evaluation rules which the Registry uses to determine if a label is acceptable for registration.
+Label Generation Rules (“LGR”) must be placed in the IANA Repository for IDN Practices.
+Further, (a) Except as applicable in 7(b) below, Registries must use Label Generation Ruleset (RFC 7940) format to represent a LGR; (b) Registries with existing legacy IDN tables already present within the IANA Repository for IDN Practices at the time these guidelines are published, are encouraged to transition to the LGR format; (c) The LGR must include the complete repertoire of code points, any variants and any applicable whole-label evaluation rules which the registry uses to determine if a label is acceptable for registration.

 Consistency of IDN Tables

-TLD registries should collaborate on issues of shared interest, for example, by forming a consortium to coordinate contact with external communities, elicit the assistance of support groups, and establish global fora to address common current and emerging challenges in the development and use of IDNs.
+TLD registries are encouraged to collaborate on issues of shared interest, for example, by forming a consortium to coordinate contact with external communities, elicit the assistance of support groups, and establish global fora to address common current and emerging challenges in the development and use of IDNs.

 TLD registries seeking to implement new IDN Tables or to modify existing ones may use available Reference Second Level LGRs as is or as a reference.
 IDN Tables may deviate from Reference Second Level LGRs.
-In such case deviations should be explained.
 Notwithstanding the foregoing, Registry Operators seeking to implement LGRs (i.e. new or modifications of existing ones) that pose any security and/or stability issues will not be authorized to implement such LGRs.

 TLD registries offering registration of IDNs with the same language or script tag (RFC 5646) are encouraged to cooperate on the contribution to the development and update of the second level reference IDN tables with the goal of minimizing the difference between the reference table of that language or script and the implemented tables for the same language or script.